 The Relationship Between Citalopram, Addiction and Depression

-Many people that suffer from addiction are prescribed antidepressants like Citalopram.
+Many people who suffer from addiction are prescribed antidepressants.
 However, the relationship between depression and addiction is bi-directional.
-This means those who abuse alcohol or drugs are more likely to suffer depression and vice versa.
-The same can be said for those that suffer from anxiety and addiction.
+This means those who abuse drugs are more likely to suffer depression and vice versa.
+The same can be said for those who suffer from anxiety and addiction.

 An accurate diagnosis of a mental health illness can only be given once substance use has ceased and withdrawals have passed.
 For some people, this may require a substance detox or a stay in a rehabilitation centre.